PLOPdotJS/plopjs/README.md

 Once you have your template built out you may either:

-- create a new github repository on git hub and push your template or
+- create a new <https://github.com/> repository on git hub and push your template.
+or
-- git init and initialize a github repository from your working directory.
+- git init and initialize a github repository from your working directory. or
+- use ```plop$ save``` command.

 ##plop$ list
 ```shell